Can I Do Yoga At Home While Pregnant?

 Begin your practice with gentle warm-up exercises to prepare your body for the subsequent poses.
 Incorporate movements that focus on loosening up the joints, stretching the muscles, and promoting circulation.
 This can include gentle neck rolls, shoulder shrugs, and gentle spinal twists.

-See also How Do I Start A Yoga Practice At Home?
+See also How Do I Avoid Injuries When Practicing Yoga At Home?

 Focus on proper breathing